Water Pump Service in Aurora, CO

 Some water pumps have plastic impellers (rotating components) which can break.

-For the water pump to stay in good condition, the engine coolant must have the correct amount of antifreeze to prevent the water freezing during cold weather seasons.
+To extend the life of the water pump and for optimal performance, the system must have the correct amount of engine coolant/antifreeze to prevent freezing during cold weather seasons.
 The antifreeze acts as a rust inhibitor which prevents small particles from breaking off inside the engine and damaging the water pump’s parts.
-Coolant should be flushed and replaced about every 30,000 miles, though a good shop will test the coolant as part of a routine inspection.
+Follow manufacturer recommendations and have your coolant tested regularly, though a good shop will test the coolant as part of a routine inspection.